Christians urged to set goals

-Apostle Paul Sam Saed, the Head Pastor of Calvary Charismatic Centre, Seekers Chaple, Kumasi, has advised Christians to set goals for their endeavours.
+Apostle Paul Sam Saed, the Head Pastor of Calvary Charismatic Centre, Seekers Chapel, Kumasi, has advised Christians to set goals for their endeavours.

 He said without vision, they would not be successful and urged them to develop 'life plans'.